sphinx-gallery/sphinx-gallery/doc/utils.rst

 Convert Python scripts into Jupyter Notebooks
 =============================================

-Sphinx Gallery exposes its python source to Jupyter notebook convert as a executable script too.
+Sphinx Gallery exposes its python source to Jupyter notebook converter as a executable script too.
 To use this utility just call the script and give the Python source file as argument::